 All on-campus tree trimmings and most brush clearance debris are "chipped" and reused to create pathways and for weed suppression.
-Any unused brush clearance debris is composted at Crown Disposal, which replaces fertilizer in many areas on campus.
-Of the Malibu campus that is actively managed by FMP, 20% is managed completely "organically" or without fertilizers, pesticides, and other chemicals.
-During new building projects, Pepperdine's average diversion rate for construction waste is 80%.
+Any unused brush clearance debris is composted and replaces fertilizer in many areas on campus.

+Construction waste is highly recyclable, and Pepperdine works to maximize our diversion of these materials.
+During new building projects, Pepperdine's average diversion rate for construction waste is 80 percent.
 Since a large portion of construction waste can be recycled, Pepperdine ensures that it maintains a high diversion rate.

 Proper Waste Disposal

-The University properly disposes of motor oils, and other universal wastes to prevent any adverse environmental impact.
-The creation of a Freon "recycling" system, allows Pepperdine to recapture and reuse Freon, reducing consumption and improving air quality.
-Used batteries can be dropped off behind the loading dock of the Thornton Administrative Center, so that they can be properly disposed.
-Additional collection bins will be placed around campus at the HAWK, Towers, Lovernich apartments, Payson library, School of Law, and Drescher.
+The University properly disposes of motor oils and other universal wastes to prevent any adverse environmental impact.
+The creation of a Freon "recycling" system allows Pepperdine to recapture and reuse Freon, reducing consumption and improving air quality.
+Batteries and e-waste must be disposed of properly, or they will leach toxic chemicals into groundwater.
+As such, Pepperdine provides containers throughout campus for collection of used batteries.
+E-waste can be disposed of through the Department of Facilities Services.